IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 To create a discoverable service, the interface should instead be annotated with the [`@IviDiscoverableService`](TTIVI_INDIGO_API) annotation.
-In addition to the `createApi` generated method, a `createApis` method is also generated, which creates all instances for all registered services for this interface.
+In addition to the `createApi` generated method, a `createApis` method is also generated that creates all instances for all registered services for this interface.

 ## More information